Husband, son testify in murder trial of St. Paris woman

 Randy Rider testified that his father eventually told him to leave because Hostler did not want him there.The younger Rider said he left and went to a friend's house in Springfield.
 He and his friend went to the Urbana Police Department and requested a wellness check on Hostler after no one had heard from her during the day, Randy Rider testified.

 Rodney Rider testified that he woke up that morning to his wife and Hostler arguing in the bedroom.
 He said he went into the living room to talk to his son , who he said was laughing about the situation.
 At that time, he said his wife called him into the bedroom where Hostler said she would stay if Randy Rider left.
-That's when Rodney Rider said told his son to leave before then taking his two-year-old grandaughter, the child of Hostler and Randy Rider, for a nap..
+That's when Rodney Rider said he told his son to leave..

 Rodney Rider testified that it was several hours later when he woke up and saw his wife dragging the duffle bag.

-Rodney Rider testified that after disposing of Hostler's body, the couple returned home between midnight and 1 a.m. on Oct.
-1. Sheriff's deputies were there looking for them and Hostler.
-They quested the couple first at home and then later at the police department.
+Rodney Rider testified that after disposing of Hostler's body, the couple returned home between midnight and 1 a.m.
+Oct.
+1. Deputies were there looking for them and Hostler.
+They quested the couple first at home and then later at the sheriff's office.
 They were questioned again later that day and arrested around 4:30 a.m.
 Oct.
 2.

 The trial is expected to continue Tuesday before Judge Nick Selvaggio.